AE Golf News

 Courtesy of Jon Cavalier (@linksgems)

-If there's one aspect of the game that John Bierkan, Director of Instruction at Aronimink Golf Club (Newtown Square, PA), believes club players need to practice most, it's short game.
-Bierkan said, "All golfers quite candidly, but particularly club players, would definitely benefit from spending more time on short game."
+If there’s one aspect of the game that John Bierkan, Director of Instruction at Aronimink Golf Club (Newtown Square, PA), believes club players need to focus on more, it’s short game.

-Although short game may edge out the other aspects of the game, Bierkan said, "Maybe I'm biased but people need to make more time to practice in general."
+Although short game may edge out other areas, Bierkan added, “Maybe I’m biased, but people need to make more time to practice in general.”

-"If you look at any other sport or activity, people get better by taking lots of lessons and/or spending time practicing.
-For example: piano, karate, ice hockey, learning a foreign language, but for some reason golfers think you can go take one or two lessons and be cured or just magically hit the ball better," said Bierkan.
-"You don't do that when you're learning how to skate, you don't do that when you're learning to play the piano.
-I just think for some reason people don't equate learning or practicing golf to any other skill in life."
+“If you look at any other sport or activity, people get better by taking lots of lessons or spending time practicing—piano, karate, ice hockey, learning a foreign language—but for some reason golfers think you can take one or two lessons and suddenly be cured or magically hit the ball better,” said Bierkan.
+“You don’t do that when you’re learning to skate or learning to play the piano.
+I just think for some reason people don’t equate learning or practicing golf to any other skill in life.”

-"My first winter, with lessons down here [Florida], I took approximately 120 hours.
-The next winter, I had taken 148 hours.
-This winter, this morning, was my 127th hour of hockey lessons.
-I'm not saying this to brag, but my point is, being a teacher and an instructor, I understand I'm not going to go from zero to sixty in ten hours of lessons.
-I want to practice what I preach," said Bierkan.
+“My first winter, with lessons in Florida, I took about 120 hours.
+The next winter, I took 148 hours.
+This winter, just this morning, was my 127th hour of hockey lessons.
+I’m not saying this to brag, but my point is: as a teacher and instructor, I know I’m not going to go from zero to sixty in ten hours of lessons.
+I want to practice what I preach,” said Bierkan.

-"If you change the way you move or do something, then yes, it's going to feel weird or awkward at first, but you have to put in the time and effort for it to feel normal so that you can trust the process.
-Trusting the process of getting better is extremely important," said Bierkan.
+“If you change the way you move or do something, it will feel weird or awkward at first, but you have to put in the time and effort for it to feel normal.
+That way, you can trust the process.
+Trusting the process of getting better is extremely important,” said Bierkan.

 0 Comments